How Gmail Loads Images (And Why It Matters for Email Tracking)

 Does Gmail load images automatically?

 Yes.
-Gmail typically loads images automatically through its proxy servers.
+Gmail typically loads images automatically through its proxy servers unless blocked for security reasons or disabled by the user.

 Why does Gmail use proxy servers for images?

-Proxy servers protect users from malicious images and prevent senders from collecting direct network information.
+Proxy servers protect users from malicious images and prevent senders from collecting direct network information such as IP addresses.

 Can Gmail image proxy affect email tracking?